anamendes23/github_workshop/Instructions.md

 When your branch has multiple commits, each commit that has a merge conflict has to be resolved when rebasing.\
 That's why it's important to have few commits being merged to main at a time.
 Trust me, it will get very messy when each of your 10+ commits conflict when rebasing - been there.

+## Clean up

+After completing the tutorial, make sure to delete all your branches and new files.
+The repo should contain only:

+- Instructions.md
+- LICENSE
+- README.md
+- Template.md

+Thanks!